LeavesMC/docs/docs/leaves/configuration.md

 #### shears-in-dispenser-can-zero-amount

 - **default**: `false`
-- **description**: If enabled, then the shears can be used to negative durability in the dispenser without breaking.
+- **description**: If enabled, the shears can be used to negative durability in the dispenser without breaking.

 :::note